earloc/Sample.AutoMapper.EnumValidation/readme.md

 As our team previously did not (need to) configure AutoMapper with maps for every enum-to-enum mapping (as was the case for dynamic-maps in previous-versions of AutoMapper), we´re a bit lost on how to efficiently and deterministically discover every map needed to be configured this way.
 Especially, as we´re dealing with possibly a couple of dozens of such cases per api (and per layer).

-How could we possibly get to the point, where we have validated and adapted our existing code-base, as well as further preventing this kind of dumbery in the first place
+How could we possibly get to the point, where we have validated and adapted our existing code-base, as well as further preventing this kind of dumbery in the first place?

 [AutoMapper.Extensions.EnumMapping]:(https://docs.automapper.org/en/stable/Enum-Mapping.html)